Badsworth/pfml_scripts/docs/portal/error-handling.md

 ## Logic hook

-The logic hooks, like `useClaimsLogic`, are responsible for catching any errors thrown by the API module and sending the error into `appErrorsLogic`.
+The logic hooks, like `useBenefitsApplicationsLogic`, are responsible for catching any errors thrown by the API module and sending the error into `appErrorsLogic`.
 A typical pattern for this looks like:

 ```js
 async updateClaim(patchData) {